AvizNetworks/ones-pyapi/versions/readme.md

-This folder conatin ones-restapi executables.🚀
+This folder conatin ones-pyapi packages.🚀